aptech/docs/docs/CR-getHeaders.rst

 ::

-    //Get file name with full path
-    fname = getGAUSSHome() $+ "examples/yarn.xlsx";
+    // Get file name with full path fname = getGAUSSHome() $+ "examples/yarn.xlsx";

-    //Read headers from the first row of the first
+    // Read headers from the first row of the first
-    //sheet of the XLSX file
+    // sheet of the XLSX file
     headers = getHeaders(fname);

 After the above code, *headers* will contain: